South Park

 South Park is an American animated sitcom created by Trey Parker and Matt Stone for Comedy Central.
-The series revolves around four boys — Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny McCormick — and their adventures in and around the titular Colorado town.
+The series revolves around four boys—Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny McCormick—and their adventures in and around the title's Colorado town.
 South Park also features many recurring characters.
 The series became infamous for its profanity and dark, surreal humor that satirizes a large range of subject matter.

 Parker and Stone developed South Park from two animated short films, both titled The Spirit of Christmas, released in 1992 and 1995.
 The second short became one of the first viral Internet videos, leading to the series' production.
 The pilot episode was produced using cutout animation; the remainder of the series uses computer animation based on the cutout technique.
 Since the fourth season, episodes have generally been written and produced during the week preceding their broadcast, with Parker serving as the lead writer and director.